The Chicks: 1995–2000: Commercial success with Wide Open Spaces and Fly

 Both Wide Open Spaces and Fly continued to place in the list of the 50 best-selling albums in American history over a half-decade after they were released.
 Fly again won Grammy awards and honors from the Country Music Association and the Academy of Country Music, and the Dixie Chicks received a number of honors from other sources for their accomplishments.
 The band headlined their first tour, the Fly Tour, with guest artists including Joe Ely and Ricky Skaggs appearing at each show, and also joined Sarah McLachlan, Sheryl Crow, and other female artists on the all-woman touring Lilith Fair.

 The source of the Dixie Chicks' commercial success during this time came from various factors: they wrote or co-wrote about half of the songs on Wide Open Spaces and Fly; their mixture of bluegrass, mainstream country music, blues, and pop songs appealed to a wide spectrum of record buyers; and where the women had once dressed as "cowgirls" with Lynch, their dress was now more contemporary.

-"Cowboy Take Me Away" from Fly became another signature song, written by Martie to celebrate Emily's marriage with country singer Charlie Robison, which took place three months before the album's release.
+"Cowboy Take Me Away" from Fly became another signature song, written by Martie to celebrate Emily's marriage to country singer Charlie Robison, which took place three months before the album's release.
 However, a few of their songs brought controversy within their conservative country music fan base, and two songs caused some radio stations to remove the Dixie Chicks from their playlists: "Sin Wagon", from which the term "mattress dancing" takes on a new twist, and "Goodbye Earl", a song that uses black comedy in telling the story of the unabashed murderer of an abusive husband.
 (The band later made a video portraying the nefarious deed, with actor Dennis Franz playing the murdered husband.)
 In an interview, Maines commented about Sony worrying about the reference to "mattress dancing" in "Sin Wagon", refusing to discuss it in interviews.
 She said, "Our manager jokes, 'You can't say mattress dancing, but they love the song about premeditated first degree murder'!"
 She continues, "... so it's funny to us that 'mattress dancing' is out and murder is in!"